Concept developed by Rick Piercy, a Kindergarten teacher.

 March 2013 Rick Piercy, President/CEO receives 20th Anniversary Legacy Award from California Charter School Association for outstanding charter school leaders.

-April 2013 AAE Air Force JROTC awarded Distinguished Unit Award.
+May 2013 AAE Air Force Junior ROTC awarded Distinguished Unit Award for 2011-2012 School Year.

 Col. George Armstrong, (USAF Ret.) awarded Outstanding Air Force JROTC Instructor of the year.